bioinfodlsu/phage-host-prediction/README.md

 -   `input_filename` is the filename of the FASTA file containing the receptor-binding protein sequences.
 -   `output_filename` is the filename of the file to which the results of running PHIEmbed will be written

 The first row of the results file is the header.
-Each succeeding row contains two comma-separated values: the host genus and the predicted class probability.
+Each succeeding row contains two comma-separated values: a host genus and the predicted class probability.
 The rows are sorted in order of decreasing class probability.
 Hence, the topmost genus in the results file corresponds to the top-ranked predicted host genus.

-This script will output a serialized version of the trained model with filename `phiembed_trained.joblib`.

 ### Training PHIEmbed